 - Creepy Uncle: He's a close family friend to Sansa's mother, and openly attracted to Catelyn.
 Eventually, he announces plans to wed Sansa's aunt (which would make him a literal uncle, rather than Honorary Uncle) and he just gets even touchier, eventually going so far as to kiss Sansa.

-- Deadpan Snarker: Often leads to him and Varys having verbal sparring matches.
+- Deadpan Snarker: It often leads to him and Varys having verbal sparring matches.

 - Deadly Euphemism: "She was a ba-ad investment".